InteractionDesignFoundation/handbook/library/backend/conventions--laravel.md

 ```

 If in a Controller a developer uses something like `$user->fill($request->all());` or `$user->update($request->all());`,
-a user/attacker can add an input with a `role` name and submit the form ans thus, set a role, e.g. to "administrator".
+a user/attacker can add an input with a `role` name and submit the form and thus, set a role, e.g. to "administrator".

 Prevention tips: